karaoc/dayz.test/[Server-Hosting]-Adding-server-markers.md

 #### m_Color

 The color of the marker, use this [this website to generate the color](https://thurston.pw/public/color.php) you want to apply on your marker !

+**Warning** Values you have to enter have to be between 1 and 255.
+0 is not a valid option !

 #### m_Position